0x6b/data-uri/README.md

 ## Privacy

-This CLI never send your data to any server.
+This CLI never sends your data to any server.

 ## License